“Tell me what you eat and I’ll tell you who you are.” Anthelme Brillat-Savarin

 Post-Alpha, I co-founded a hybrid publisher and worked ith a large number of authors who chose to self-publish and whose manuscripts need structural and content work.
 In 2008, I was honored to join an international scholarly society for nursing where I worked with the best team I’ve ever had in publishing.
 Together, we overhauled the book publishing program, showcased the academic journals, optimized costs, increased revenues, and partnered closely with a terrific sales team.

-I serve on several boards including the Indianapolis Arts Center and as a national director for the Chaine des Rotisseurs.
+I serve on several boards as a director the Indianapolis Arts Center and the Chaine des Rotisseurs Etas-Unis.
 (I’ve also done turns on the boards for iMoca and Indianapolis Opera.)
 I learn from these experiences every day, and over time will pass a few ideas along to you, too.
+I travel every chance I get!